 Clover Park Technical College has teamed up with RAVE for our official emergency notification system CPTCWarn.
-In the event of a campus event that poses a threat to the CPTC community, an emergency notification message will be deployed via text messages and email.
+In the event of a campus event that poses a threat to the CPTC community and/or impacts College operations, an emergency notification message will be deployed via text messages and email.
 For this emergency notification service, CPTC uses the Rave Alert System.
 Anyone can elect to receive text notifications to their personal devices and/or emails to their email address at no cost (standard or other text messaging charges may apply depending upon your wireless carrier plan and subscription details).

 You cannot opt out of emergency messages delivered to your CPTC-issued email address.
 However, you can unsubscribe your mobile phone and personal email address by logging into the system and deleting them.